Edmund Blampied: German occupation of Jersey

+Post-war years

-Blampied did not return to London after the war but remained in Jersey, mostly working in oils and watercolours, except for a series of 12 silhouettes he published in 1950 and a few etchings in 1958, one of which he exhibited at the Royal Academy.
+Blampied did not return to London after the war but remained in Jersey, mostly working in oils and watercolours, except for a series of 12 silhouettes he published in 1950 and a few etchings in 1957 and 1958, one for the Print Collector's Club of the Royal Society of Painter-Etchers and Engravers which was shown at the Royal Academy.
 In 1948 he designed a postage stamp to celebrate the third anniversary of the liberation of Jersey, and he designed the first Jersey regional stamp, issued in 1964.

-He continued to sell his watercolours and oil paintings in the UK and US, mostly at the annual exhibitions of the Royal Society of British Artists and through the dealers Annans in Glasgow and Guy Mayer in New York.
+Blampied held three major exhibitions of his work in Jersey, in 1946, 1951, and 1960 and continued to sell his watercolours and oil paintings in the UK and US, mostly at the annual exhibitions of the Royal Society of British Artists and through the dealers Annans in Glasgow and Guy Mayer in New York.
 A large exhibition of his work was held at the John Nelson Bergstrom Art Center and Museum, Neenah, Wisconsin in July 1954.
 His last exhibition was held at the Barreau Art Gallery of Jersey Museum in October 1964.

 Blampied died in Jersey on 26 August 1966, aged 80 years.
 His ashes were scattered in St Aubin's Bay, Jersey.